risingwavelabs/risingwave/docs/consistent-hash.md

 In the figure, we can see that one upstream actor dispatches data to three downstream actors.
 The downstream actors are scheduled on the parallel units mentioned in previous example respectively.

-Based on our consistent hash design, the dispatcher is informed of the latest vnode mapping by meta.
+Based on our consistent hash design, the dispatcher is informed of the latest vnode mapping by meta node.
 It then decides how to send data by following steps:
 1. Compute vnode of the data via the hash function $H$.
 Let the vnode be $v_k$.
 2. Look up vnode mapping and find out parallel unit $p_n$ that vnode $v_k$ maps to.
 3. Send data to the downstream actor that is scheduled on parallel unit $p_n$ (remember that one actor will be scheduled on exactly one parallel unit).